-Investors can get exposure to bonds through funds run by a portfolio manager, but there are several different types of bond funds:
+Investors can get exposure to bonds through funds run by a fund manager, but there are several different types of bond funds:

 - Corporate bond funds – focus on higher-quality, investment grade bonds issued by companies.
 Compared to high yield bonds they have a lower risk of default and are more likely to be able to repay their debts.
 They tend to offer lower yields as a result.